April 8, 2019 | Sean Foo

 The best books to accomplish a goal: Give your audience the guides they need to achieve something.

 For instance, if your audience wants to improve their SEO performance, collect a list of the top books that will help them to rank online.

 As with any list; you need to offer genuine value.

 Don’t just throw down some brief reviews or blurbs.
 Go into the details of each book with a useful summary that covers the lessons you learned and how they can apply to your audience’s situation.

 You can also ask influencers to give their thoughts too!

 No matter the field you are in, there are probably a ton of books that are helpful in guiding you towards mastery in your craft.

 From website design to SEO, readers and entrepreneurs alike are hungry to devour quality resources to aid them in becoming the best they can be – but they face a big challenge – time.
 Which of these books give the most value?

-Freelancetowin’s list of top copywriting books solves this challenge by highlighting the top copywriting books avaliable.
+Freelancetowin’s list of top copywriting books solves this challenge by highlighting the top copywriting books available.

-While it is easy to just list a bunch of title and link them to their Amazon sales page, that isn’t the right way to create a booklist that will be evergreen.
+While it is easy to just list a bunch of titles and link them to their Amazon sales page, that isn’t the right way to create a booklist that will be evergreen.